 10 Tips for Swimming with Whales in Tonga(c) tongapocketguide.com

 8. Follow the Instructions Given by Your Whale Guide

 In Tonga, there are whale swimming laws that operators must abide by in order to make whale swimming a sustainable activity.
 First, you can only swim with whales with licensed whale tours, and second, you need to follow the instructions given to you by your whale swimming guide.
 Rules are put in place to keep both you and the whale safe.
-Find out more in Is it Safe to Swim with Whales in Tonga?
+Find out more about the rules you can expect to follow on whale swimming tours in our guide, Is it Safe to Swim with Whales in Tonga?

+10 Tips for Swimming with Whales in Tonga(c) tongapocketguide.com